What is Palliative Care?

 That’s an example of how palliative care works.
-It’s a health treatment modality designed to help relieve pain and discomfort apart from
+It’s a treatment designed to help relieve pain and discomfort.

 Why Palliative Care Works for Mesothelioma Patients

 Now that you know palliative care helps you bear the discomfort from a condition or treatment, you’ll see that palliative care makes sense for patients with serious illnesses.
-Patients suffering from mesothelioma often consider palliative care as the disease reaches its later stages.
+Patients diagnosed with malignant mesothelioma often consider palliative care as the disease reaches its later stages.
 Still, it’s often suggested that patients and caregivers utilize palliative care as early as possible.

 Commonly, people confuse palliative care with hospice care, but it couldn’t be further from it.